[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 Ideally, the agent would have the data from the start, and you could just say "aggregate this" without any attachment.

-We compare three approaches—chat attachment, file knowledge, and SharePoint—focusing on whether the code interpreter can aggregate data without attachment simply by adding a file to knowledge.
+We compare three approaches—chat attachment, file knowledge, and SharePoint—focusing on whether the code interpreter can aggregate without attachment simply by adding a file to knowledge.

 This article is the 5th installment in a series on building agents with Copilot Studio.